-\begin{metaconj} For Borel quotient structures $\cM/E$ and $\cN/F$, consider the following statements. \enumone \begin{enumerate} \item The Continuum Hypothesis (CH) implies that $\cM/E$ has $2^{\fc}$ automorphisms (and therefore $2^{\fc}$ topologically nontrivial automorphisms).
-It also implies that $\cM/E$ and $\cN/F$ are isomorphic, unless there is an obvious obstruction for this.\footnote{A reader familiar with Woodin's $\Sigma^2_1$ absoluteness theorem will recognize the relevance of CH here; more on this in \S\ref{S.Absoluteness}.} \item Forcing Axioms imply that all automorphisms of $\cM/E$ are topologically trivial.
-They also imply that every isomorphism between $\cM/E$ and $\cN/F$ is topologically trivial. \end{enumerate} \end{metaconj}
+\begin{metaconj} For Borel quotient structures $\cM/E$ and $\cN/F$ we have the following statements. \enumone \begin{enumerate} \item The Continuum Hypothesis (CH) implies that $\cM/E$ has $2^{\fc}$ automorphisms (and therefore $2^{\fc}$ topologically nontrivial automorphisms).
+It also implies that $\cM/E$ and $\cN/F$ are isomorphic, unless there is an obvious obstruction for this.\footnote{A reader familiar with Woodin's $\Sigma^2_1$ absoluteness theorem will recognise its relevance; more on this in \S\ref{S.Absoluteness}.} \item Forcing Axioms imply that all automorphisms of $\cM/E$ are topologically trivial.
+They also imply that every isomorphism between $\cM/E$ and $\cN/F$ is topologically trivial.\footnote{A heuristic argument for the assertion that there are no nontrivial isomorphisms has been given by K. P. Hart: If there were one, we would have thought of it.
+All work on Conjecture~\ref{Meta.1}.\ref{item2:conjecture} can be viewed as partial results towards proving Hart’s apothegm.} \end{enumerate} \end{metaconj}

-The present survey is largely devoted to the remarkable fact that many Borel quotient structures $\cM/E$ have these two properties.
-We find the possibility that these results are instances of a general theorem taunting, to say the least.
+The results by Rudin and Shelah in \cite{Ru} and \cite{Sh:Proper} and by Phillips--Weaver and the first author in \cite{PhWe:Calkin} and \cite{ Fa:All} that were discussed in the introduction, precisely demonstrate that both instances of Conjecture Template \ref{Meta.1} turn into theorems for $\cP(\bbN)/\Fin$ and $\cQ(H)$.
+More recently, it was shown in \cite{de2023trivial} that \ref{item2:conjecture} can be extended to reduced products of fields, linear orderings, trees, and sufficiently random graphs.
+The present survey covers a remarkable number of Borel quotient structures that follow the same pattern, and we find the possibility that these results are instances of a general theorem taunting, to say the least.

-The following easy example, giving a situation in which the second part of \META{} fails, is taken from~\cite{Fa:Liftings}.
+The following easy example from~\cite{Fa:Liftings} shows that there are situations in which the second part of \META{} fails, and this should not come as a surprise.

 \begin{example} Consider the group $G:=(\bbZ/2\bbZ)^\bbN$ with respect to the product topology.
 If $E$ is the coset equivalence relation associated with a subgroup of $G$, then the isomorphism type of the quotient $G/E$ depends only on its cardinality, $\kappa$.
 Moreover, if $\kappa$ is infinite then $G/E$ has $2^\kappa$ automorphisms.
 In particular, if $E$ is associated to the subgroup\footnote{$\forall^\infty$ stands for the quantifier `for all but finitely many'.} $\{a\in G \mid (\forall^\infty n)a_n=0\}$ (or any other countable subgroup), then $G/E$ has an automorphism with no Borel lifting.